 "PART 4.
-PERFORMANCE-BASED ACCOUNTABILITY PROGRAM.

-"§ 115C-238.1.
-Performance-based Accountability Program; adoption and implementation by State Board.
+PERFORMANCE-BASED ACCOUNTABILITY PROGRAM. "§ 115C-238.1.
+Performance-based Accountability Program; adoption and implementation by State Board implementation by State Board.

 The State Board of Education shall develop and implement a Performance-based Accountability Program for the State.
-The primary goal of the Program shall be to improve student performance.
-The Program shall set forth the process and guidelines
+The primary goal of the Program shall be to

-- 18 through which local school administrative units may participate in the program and - 19 indicators for measuring and assessing student performance in the participating units. - 20 The process and guidelines for developing local plans shall include three to five year - 21 student performance goals, with annual milestones to determine progress in meeting - 22 those goals.
+- improve student performance.
+The Program shall set forth the process and guidelines through which local school administrative units may participate in the program and - through which local school administrative units may participate in the program and indicators for measuring and assessing student performance in the participating units. - The process and guidelines for developing local plans shall include three to five year student performance goals, with annual milestones to determine progress in meeting those goals.